UEFA EURO 2024 qualifying: Matchday 2 preview | European Qualifiers

 Article summary

-Ukraine and Ireland enter the fray with games against European heavyweights, while Luka Modrić memories resurface as Croatia head to Türkiye.
+The Republic of Ireland enter the fray against heavyweights France, while Luka Modrić memories resurface as Croatia head to Türkiye.

 Article top media content